sinarueeger/webpage/blogdown/content/page/about.md

 +++
 title = "About"
-date = 2015-04-03T02:13:50Z
+date = 2017-04-13T02:13:50Z
-author = "Sina Rueeger"
+author = "Sina Rüeger"
 description = "Things about me."
 +++

 <img src="/img/portrait.jpg" alt="This is me." align="middle" style="width: 200px;"/>

 ## My journey

-I studied Data Analysis & Process Design at the School of Engineering in Winterthur, where I fell in love with applied statistics.
+<p align="justify">I studied Data Analysis & Process Design at the School of Engineering in Winterthur, where I fell in love with applied statistics.
 I deepened my knowledge in statistical modelling with a Master's degree and by working as a research assistant.
-During my time as a biostatistician I enjoyed the interdisciplinary aspect and grew an interest in analysing genetic data - which ultimately lead me to my current position to Lausanne.
+During my time as a biostatistician I enjoyed the interdisciplinary aspect and grew an interest in analysing genetic data - which ultimately lead me to my current position to Lausanne.</p>

-Since 2013, I am a PhD student in *Statistical Genetics* under the supervision of [Zolt&#225;n Kutalik](https://wp.unil.ch/sgg/) at the Institute of Social and Preventive Medicine at the Lausanne University Hospital in Switzerland.
-The focus of my PhD is the analysis of GWAS, -omics and epidemiological data.
+<p align="justify">Since 2013, I am a PhD student in <b>Statistical Genetics</b> under the supervision of <a href="https://wp.unil.ch/sgg/">Zolt&#225;n Kutalik</a> at the Institute of Social and Preventive Medicine at the Lausanne University Hospital in Switzerland.
+The focus of my PhD is the analysis of GWAS, -omics and epidemiological data.</p>

 ## Interests